CodeKarno/ReadMeTest/README.md

 ### Follow these steps:

 1. Add 2 ASPxListBox controls and 4 ASPxButton controls to your page.
-2. Create an array in which the initial order of elements will be written.
+2. Create an array in which the initial order of items will be written.
 Then, create a method to populate the array.

 ```javascript
 var primaryListBoxOptions = [];